Indatus/GitLabViewer-iOS/README.md

 - Create a new issue for a project
 - View a list of all merge requests in a project
 - Create a merge request for a project
+- View a single merge request in a project

 ### In Progress/Partially Working

 - Merge request cell styling
-- View a single merge request

 ### TODO